NAlrosan/CS499_Senior_Project_Smart_Plus/Smart+/README.md

-# Pulse — Campus Health Monitoring & Alert Routing System
+# Smart+ — Campus Health Monitoring & Alert Routing System

-Pulse is a full-stack health monitoring platform built as a senior capstone project.
+Smart+ is a full-stack health monitoring platform built as a senior capstone project.
 It ingests continuous wearable/device health data (heart rate, SpO2, ECG, blood pressure, respiratory rate, and more), detects clinically meaningful anomalies against each student's own baseline, and routes alerts to the right on-campus doctor — closing the loop with automated, AI-assisted notifications and a doctor-facing triage dashboard.

 ## ✨ Key Features